-Politics are treated just like religions in that most people are just as fanatical, obdurate, and sycophantic about their politics as their religion and politicians are treated just like preachers or even as messiahs.
+Politics are treated just like religions in that most people are just as fanatical, obdurate, and sycophantic about their politics as their religion, and politicians are treated just like preachers or even as messiahs.
 Convention centers are their churches or cathedrals.
 Their campaign speeches are their sermons for the indoctrinated, podiums are their pulpits, and they both want your money.
-They pander to their audience, tell them what they want to hear, and make them fear when they want them to act.
+They pander to their audiences, tell them what they want to hear, and make them fear when they want them to act.
 They both ask for your blind obedience and unquestioning faith in authority (God or the government or both).
 Even their patterns of talking are the same with soaring peaks and deep valleys, reaching for applause or an “Amen!”
 It’s so easy to be either.
 They both make promises they can’t keep and lie through their teeth.
 Most importantly, they prioritize feelings over facts, appeal to our ‘guts’ instead of our intellect or hearts, demand us to constantly look ahead, hope and pray for change, and to never act for ourselves.
 But talk is cheap.

-In America and many other countries we are supposed to have “separation of Church and state” for obvious reasons.
+In America and many other countries we are supposed to have a “separation of Church and state” for obvious reasons.
 A government that claims to be “ordained by God” (as some do like Israel’s) could not be more dangerous or potentially deceptive and manipulative.
 But in reality Church and state could not be more intertwined.
 We have so-called “sin tax” on products like alcohol and cigarettes, American currency is inscribed “in God we trust,” politicians get elected based on their alleged beliefs in God and dogma, and we swear on Bibles in court.
-Being an atheist is even punishable by death in religious state dictatorships like Afghanistan, Iran, Malaysia, Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, United Arab Emirates, and Yemen.
+Being an atheist is even punishable by death in religious dictatorships, such as in Afghanistan, Iran, Malaysia, Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, United Arab Emirates, and Yemen.
 In Israel religion essentially is the state.
 These are but a few examples of the myriad of interconnections between Church and state.